 Following the breakdown of his marriage at the end of 2015, Mike became Michelle again and quickly changed his name legally to Michelle Jane Clarke.
 Living and dressing full-time as Michelle, made her realise that this was the correct pathway, and she felt happier and more confident in herself.
 She was again referred to the Gender Clinic where her progress through transition was monitored and she was put forward for bottom surgery with a consultant in Brighton.
 The surgery was planned for December 2020, but unfortunately, the Covid-19 pandemic delayed this a good 12 months, and she is (as of February 2021) still waiting.
 She also intends to have voice feminizing surgery to soften her masculine voice

 During 2019, Michelle and Shay started giving talks to various groups of mental health nurses within Northamptonshire, and these were so well received that they often received a standing ovation at the end of the talk.
 Then, in March 2020, the UK was put into lockdown because of the Coronavirus, and Michelle decided to expand the talks into something better.
 The finished article was a 3.5-hour presentation dealing with all aspects of transition, both male to female & female to male, as well as covering non-binary and other forms of gender incongruence.
-Included in the course is language & terminology, pronouns, gender clinics, key stages in each pathway, 2 videos of our transition, equality in the workplace, important legislation & so much more.
+Included in the course is language & terminology, pronouns, gender clinics, key stages in each pathway, a video of my transition, equality in the workplace, important legislation & so much more.